PadsterH2012/RPGer/feature_ideas/database/database-schema-overview.md

 # RPG Database Schema Overview

+> **Note**: This document provides a comprehensive reference for all database schemas in the RPGer system.
+For information on the database infrastructure implementation, see [Database Stack Architecture](database-stack-architecture.md).
+For a high-level overview of the entire system, see [System Architecture](../system/system-architecture.md).

 This document provides a structured overview of all database schema elements for the RPG system, organized into logical groups.

+## Database Components and Their Roles

+The RPGer system uses three complementary database technologies, each serving a specific purpose:

+1. **MongoDB**: Primary database for structured data and document storage
+   - Stores all schema elements documented in this overview
+   - Provides flexible document-based storage for complex nested data
+   - Handles relationships between different data entities
+   - Supports indexing for efficient queries

+2. **Chroma**: Vector database for embeddings and semantic search capabilities
+   - Stores vector embeddings for semantic search functionality
+   - Enables natural language queries against content
+   - Supports AI agents in finding relevant information
+   - Optimized for similarity searches and retrieval

+3. **Redis**: In-memory database for caching and real-time data access
+   - Caches frequently accessed data for performance
+   - Manages session state and temporary data
+   - Handles pub/sub messaging between components
+   - Provides high-speed access to real-time game data

+The schemas documented below primarily describe the structure of data stored in MongoDB, though many entities include `vector_embedding` fields that reference data stored in Chroma.

 ## Core Reference Materials